HigherOrderCO/HVM/WHY_HOVM_MATTERS.md

 Before we get technical, let's see some benchmarks against Haskell's GHC.
 Note that HOVM's current release is a proof-of-concept implemented in about 1 month by 4 part-time devs.
 It obviously won't always beat the most mature functional runtime in the world.
-In some of the tests below, HOVM obliterates GHC due to better asymptotics; but that's not new, due to asymptotics (after all, Python QuickSort > C BubbleSort).
-In others, it performs worse.
-What is notable, though, is that even in cases where optimality plays no role, HOVM still does fairly well.

-Haskell was measured with:
+Haskell measured with:

 ```bash
 ghc -O2 main.hs -o main
 time ./main
 ```

-HOVM was measured with:
+HOVM measured with:

 ```bash
 hovm main.hovm